Freestyle

 Entry & Catch

 Thumb first, hand slightly cupped, reach further forwards and out (laterally) to "catch" the water to prepare for the out sweep.
-Dropping the shoulder (upon the reach) slightly will help in the "catch" and in the recovery of the other arm.
+Dropping the shoulder (upon the reach) slightly will help in the "catch" and the recovery of the other arm.

 Out sweep